|

 More precisely, the gateway provides the following functionalities:

-How to use itThe gateway allows to translate any Scicos superbloc with one activation input port (synchronous), no activation output port and any number of data input/output ports.
+How to use itThe gateway allows the user to translate any Scicos superbloc with one activation input port (synchronous), no activation output port and any number of data input/output ports.
 The figure below shows some eligible superblocs.

 When a superbloc has been fully specified with Scicos, the user just has to:

-Last update: 2009-08-07 For any question, please contact: Yves.Sorel@inria.fr |
+![]() Last update: November 5th 2016 For any question, please contact: Yves.Sorel@inria.fr |